acjay/taggy/README.md

 * __State:__ development
 * __Point People:__ [@acjay](https://github.com/acjay)

-Types let programmers rely on the compiler catch errors where an operation is attempted on inapplicable data.
+Types let programmers rely on the compiler catch programmer errors, where an operation is attempted on inapplicable data.
 But in real-world applications, the type of a variable isn't specific enough to capture the fact that data of the same type often aren't interchangeable from a business perspective.
-With tagged types, you assert the purpose of the data when it enters your system, and you're protected from mishaps as it flows through the logic layers.
+With tagged types, you assert the _purpose_ of the data when it enters your system, and you're protected from misusing it as it flows through the logic layers.
 This is particularly applicable where you find that your system--or a subsystem of it--passes values along without inspecting or modifying them.

 For example, you might have a function that returns longitude and latitude for a street address: